onap/doc/docs/guides/onap-documentation/setup-of-a-doc-dev-system.rst

 When you select a specific entry in the problem list, the code window is updated to show the related line in the code.

+To show only problems for the active file in VSC, set the filter to :guilabel:`Show Active File Only`.

 Preview
 -------